acquia/ember-logging-service/README.md

 * level: the severity level (info, warn, error)
 * metadata: any additional data passed when the event was triggered

+The context object is structured with the following keys:
+* application: Any application-specific context provided
+* user: Any user-specific context provided

 ## Application/User Context
 The logger service can automatically include application and user context along with each event.
 This is the second parameter sent to the consumer callback